 McKinney Act Loan Program

-McKinney Act Loans are short term predevelopment "bridge" loans that can be used to finance the acquisition, predevelopment and rehabilitation costs associated with housing development.
-Non-profit and for profit developers building affordable housing in the District of Columbia are eligible for McKinney Act Loans.
-The funds may be used for one or the more of the following purposes in furtherance of the DCHFA's single family and multifamily programs.
+McKinney Act Loans are short-term predevelopment “bridge” loans that can be used to finance the acquisition, pre-development and rehabilitation costs associated with housing development.
+Non-profit and for-profit developers building affordable housing in the District of Columbia are eligible for McKinney Act Loans.

 - Pre-development and development soft costs

 - Mortgage interest rate buy down

 - Ancillary or functionally related recreational, health, educational or social services facilities that are integral to housing occupied by very low-income persons and families

 - Other forms of assistance as permitted by the Act

 - No individual or related or affiliated entity shall have more than $1 million in McKinney Act Savings loan outstanding at any one time

 - Can be used in conjunction with the MMRB product

 - The interest rate is priced at 30 day LIBOR plus 300 bps